-In order to fully appreciate the benefits of a step up in basis, it is critical to understand capital gains tax.
-You will pay capital gains tax on any asset that’s worth more when you sell than when you bought it.
+To fully appreciate the benefits of a step-up in basis, it’s critical to understand capital gains tax.
+You pay capital gains tax on any asset worth more when sold than when you bought it.

-For example, let’s say you bought a stock for $1.
-When you decide to sell the stock 2 years later, it is worth $5.
-With that, you would pay the long-term capital gains tax rate on the difference of $4.
+Let’s say you bought a stock for $1, and it’s worth $5 when you sell it 2 years later.
+You would pay the long-term capital gains tax rate on the $4 you earned.

-The length of time that you hold onto the asset will affect your capital gains tax rate.
-When you hold an asset for less than a year, you will be taxed at the short-term capital gains rate.
-Short-term capital gains are taxed at your ordinary income tax level.
+The length of time you hold on to an asset will affect your capital gains tax rate.
+When you own an asset for less than a year, you’ll be taxed at the short-term capital gains rate, which is your ordinary income tax rate.

 Today's Purchase Rates

 Pricing is currently not available for the selected value.